zerkotin/react-training/docs/stateful-components.md

   this.setState( previousState => !previousState.toggle ); //arrow function with previous state
 }
 ```
-Note: state changes are async, whenever you are changing data progressively, you should use this method.
+Note: state changes are async, whenever you are changing data progressively, you should use this method to maintain order.

 2. `setState` can receive an `Object`
 ```javascript